Man with stab wounds arrested on suspicion of trying to rape child at California Denny’s - NewsBreak

 Several people then detained the man until police arrived.
 The officers discovered he had stab wounds on his body.

-The man, identified as 33-year-old Jimmie Kirkwood, was then taken to a local hospital for treatment.Russia faces global outrage over bodies in Ukraine’s streets
+The man, identified as 33-year-old Jimmie Kirkwood, was then taken to a local hospital for treatment.Criticized over finances in previous campaign, Stacey Abrams now a millionaire

 “At this time, it is unknown if the suspect sustained injuries during this incident or during an unrelated incident; the investigation to determine how he sustained the injuries is ongoing,” Long Beach police told KTLA in a statement.